Aircraft catapult

-The catapult system used on aircraft carriers consists of a straight track or slot built into the flight deck, on top of which is a sliding piece called a shuttle, which protrudes above the deck and is hooked onto the nose gear of the aircraft; or in some cases a wire rope called a catapult bridle is attached between the aircraft and the catapult shuttle.
+The catapult system used on modern aircraft carriers consists of a straight track or slot built into the flight deck, on top of which is a sliding piece called a shuttle, which protrudes above the deck and is hooked onto the nose gear of the aircraft; or in some cases a wire rope called a catapult bridle is attached between the aircraft and the catapult shuttle.
 When launching, the shuttle is driven forward by force mechanisms within the track system, "hurling out" the aircraft and imparting an additional propulsion on top of the aircraft's own engine thrust to help it accelerate.
 Other forms of catapult have been used historically, such as mounting a launching cart holding a seaplane on a long girder-built structure mounted on the deck of a warship or merchant ship, but most catapult systems share a similar sliding track concept.